Lethalz/ZetV2/Random/Network Engineer Roadmap to Network Automation Engineer.md

 Automation is going to be huge for me.

 Before Python learning some BASH and Linux administration is key, most networkign in the world is done with linux/UNIX systems.

+Start learning about network automation tools, such as **Ansible, Terraform, and Nornir**

 ## DevOps